Please note that Tapas no longer supports Internet Explorer.

 He hesitated, and realizing that waiting wouldn’t give him any more courage, took two steps back, ran, and jumped.

 It felt so much worse than he thought.
-First the sensation of not feeling anything around him but wind, then the leaves, then the branches scratching his skin, until everything stopped and Stefan realized he was hugging to some branches with all his strength.
+First the sensation of not feeling anything around him but wind, then the leaves, then the branches scratching his skin, until everything stopped and Stefan realized he was upside down, hugging some branches with all his strength.
 He opened his eyes and saw Franziska just below, standing on a large tree branch.

 “I knew you could do it!”
 He wanted to say something, but his heart was racing and his throat felt tight.
 With effort, he climbed down from the tangle of smaller branches.